-Academic Scholarships, Endowed Scholarships, Activity and Departmental Awards, Boost and Incentive Scholarships, Benefit & Employee Scholarships, Other Special Scholarships, Athletic Scholarships and GED Scholarships
+Academic Scholarships, Barton Foundation Scholarships, Activity and Departmental Awards, Boost and Incentive Scholarships, Benefit & Employee Scholarships, Other Special Scholarships, Athletic Scholarships and GED Scholarships

 *That any of the Barton Tuition or Tuition/Fees Scholarships are available for students to use online or on campus.
 However, the scholarship will always pay the in-state, on-campus tuition rate.

 *That any of the Barton Book Scholarships are only available for students to use toward courses offered on the Great Bend campus.
 The book scholarship includes online access codes for courses offered on the Great Bend campus.

 Barton Bound Scholarship - Available to first time college students who graduated in 2016

 |Excellence Award||$1,000||3.5 and Above||or||26+|

 Barton Fresh Start Scholarship - Available to transfer students or students who graduated prior to 2016

 |Barton Fresh Start||Full Time (12+ Hours)||$1,000||3.0 and Above|